pkivolowitz/CSC3510-S-2024/README.md

 ## Readings

 There are no assigned readings in this class.
-Daddy's not spoon feeding you by telling you what to read and when.
+Grandpa's not spoon feeding you by telling you what to read and when.
 I *will* often make suggestions.
 Take these suggestions seriously.
 Not assigning reading is intended to mimic real life as a software developer.
 Nobody holds your hand.
 Preparing you for your post-Carthage life is appropriate for this